ado1d/Design-pattern---code-smells/description.md

 ### Factory Method: advanced usage and variations

 **When to use** – The Factory Method pattern is helpful when a class must delegate the creation of objects to its subclasses.
-It removes the need for the base class to know about concrete classes, complying with the open‑closed principle【419336424956295†L105-L145】.
+It removes the need for the base class to know about concrete classes, complying with the open‑closed principle.
 Factory methods are also useful when a class cannot anticipate the class of the objects it needs to create or when a class wants its subclasses to specify the created objects.

 **Parameterized factory** – Sometimes the type of product cannot be decided solely by the class hierarchy.
 A factory method may take a parameter that influences the created object.
 The following example shows a document editor supporting both text and spreadsheet documents: